ngopaul/greek-learning-tool/README.md

 ## Contributing
 Run `npm start` and make modifications and verify that they work by manually testing - unit tests TODO.

+### Things To Do

+- [ ] Add unit tests
+- [ ] Add chapters 5 to 21 from "A Reader's Grammar of the Greek New Testament" to `study_chunks.csv` and `ChapterTables.js`
+- [ ] Improve UI, especially at the end of a unit test
+- [ ] Make a smarter version of SimpleTable that formats a table with an arbitrary number of columns, so that we can put in arbitrary ChapterTables

 ## Resources
 We use OpenGNT for our greek source text: https://github.com/eliranwong/OpenGNT